steveklabnik/mojikun/README.md

 We have a Lexer, Parser, Runtime, and Interpreter.
 The Lexer turns the stream of input into a series of tokens.
 The Parser takes those tokens and turns them into an AST, which is more of a list than a tree, really.
-We generate a new Rumtime, which has all of the internal state we need to make the language work: the data array, the program counter, etc. Then, the Interpreter takes that AST and evaluates it in the context of the Runtime.
+We generate a new Runtime, which has all of the internal state we need to make the language work: the data array, the program counter, etc. Then, the Interpreter takes that AST and evaluates it in the context of the Runtime.